swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 **Changes between version 1.1 and 1.2:**

 - Section 1.4, "Relying Party Configuration", was added.
-The QR code entity category is defined for use by Service Providers to declare the QR code requirement.
+The section describes how a Service Provider, using the `secure-authenticator-binding` entity category, may request that QR codes are used to initiate BankID operations (which is a more secure process).

 - Section 3.3 was renamed from "Prompting for Personal Identity Number" to "Mobile BankID on another Device" and its contents was updated to add requirements of the use of QR codes.